bootstrap-vue/bootstrap-vue/src/components/table/README.md

 Internally, the value of the field key specified by the `primary-key` prop is used as the Vue `:key` value for each rendered item row `<tr>` element.

-If you are seeing rendering issue (i.e. tooltips hiding when item data changes or data is sorted/filtered/edited), setting the `primary-key` prop (if you have a unique identifier per row) can alleviate these issues.
+If you are seeing rendering issue (i.e. tooltips hiding or unexpected subcomponent re-usage when item data changes or data is sorted/filtered/edited), setting the `primary-key` prop (if you have a unique identifier per row) can alleviate these issues.

 Specifying the `primary-key` column is handy if you are using 3rd party table transitions or drag and drop plugins, as they rely on having a consistent and unique per row `:key` value.

-If no primary key is provided, `<b-table>` will auto-generate keys based on the serialized values of the row's data values plus the displayed row's index number.
-This may cause GUI issues if you are modifiying the underlying table data in-place (i.e. via a `<b-form-input>` v-model bound to the row's data).
-Specifying a `primary-key` column can alleviate this issue.
+If `primary-key` is not provided, `<b-table>` will auto-generate keys based on the displayed row's index number (i.e. position in the _displayed_ table rows).
+This may cause GUI issues such as sub components/elements that are rendering with previous results (i.e. being re-used by Vue's render patch optimization routines).
+Specifying a `primary-key` column can alleviate this issue (or you can place a unique `:key` on your element/components in your custom formatted field slots).

 ## Table style options